salsacalienemuy/pizza_orders/README.md

+# Github push instructions

-# …or create a new repository on the command line
+### …or create a new repository on the command line

 ```
 echo "# pizza_orders" >> README.md